Governors

 | Simon Pearson | Local Authority Governor | Full Governing Body | Health & Safety Committee | 01 Oct 2021 to 30 Sep 2025 |

 I am vice-Chair of Governors at Frank Barnes School and have been a Governor at the school since 2006.
-I am Assistant Professor in Languages and Intercultural Communication at Heriot-Watt University in Edinburgh and my research interests are in sign language, interpreting, translation, minority languages and multilingualism.
+I am Associate Professor in Languages and Intercultural Communication at Heriot-Watt University in Edinburgh and my research interests are in sign language, interpreting, translation, minority languages and multilingualism.
 I studied my PhD at UCL focussing on minority language contact between two sign languages.
-Previously I was Director, Continuing Professional Development/Teaching Fellow at the UCL Deafness Cognition and Language Research Centre and I am now also Visiting Professor at the Centre for Deaf Studies, Trinity College Dublin and Honorary Lecturer at the UCL Deafness Cognition and Language Research Centre.
+Previously, I was Director, Continuing Professional Development/Teaching Fellow at the UCL Deafness Cognition and Language Research Centre and I am now also Visiting Professor at the Centre for Deaf Studies, Trinity College Dublin and Honorary Lecturer at the UCL Deafness Cognition and Language Research Centre.

 I was born and bred in South Africa and moved to London following my studies and qualification as a primary school teacher in 1999 from the University of Cape Town.
-I started working at Frank Barnes School in 2000 as a supply teacher, and worked my way up from a being class teacher, Team Leader, Assistant Headteacher, and finally Headteacher since September 2016.
+I started working at Frank Barnes School in 2000 as a supply teacher, and worked my way up from being a class teacher, team leader, Assistant Headteacher, and finally Headteacher since September 2016.

 I am proud to be leading such a dynamic and outstanding school where our pupils are growing up with a positive Deaf identity, accessing the curriculum in BSL and developing academically and socially as bilingual learners.
 I am also proud to be a positive deaf role model for the pupils, staff and the Deaf community, and have a strong vision for Deaf education.
 I believe that all deaf children have a right to a high quality bilingual education in BSL and English, with so many Deaf role models in the staff.
-I am very fortunate to have the support from and collaboration from a dedicated and diverse group of Governors to drive school improvement and achieve high standards.
+I am very fortunate to have the support and collaboration from a dedicated and diverse group of Governors to drive school improvement and achieve high standards.

 Michael Kettiros